 We live in an era where everything we want is provided on-demand.
 From TV shows to health care, convenience, and speed are our priorities.
 Unfortunately, this often leads people to get surgery or risky treatments out of convenience.
 Sometimes, the safest and most effective options aren’t the most convenient.
 Don’t be afraid to ask your eye doctor for natural options.
 And, make sure you fully understand the risks if you do choose to get eye surgery.

 The Best News of All

-You may be considering a change to an eye healthy diet which would include many fresh fruits and vegetables but you also get a healthier body as well.
+You may be considering a change to an eye-healthy diet which would include many fresh fruits and vegetables.
+In this diet, you’ll likely be eating more omega-3 fatty acids and dark-toned berries in addition to lots of leafy greens.
+You get a healthier, leaner, stronger body from eye-healthy diets.
 Two for the price of one is a pretty good deal!